Andrew Maguire (whistleblower): Ongoing criminal investigation

-The United States Department of Justice's Antitrust Division and the CFTC are conducting civil and criminal probes stemming from a New York Post article concerning Maguire's allegations.
-Following publication of the article, JPMorgan released a statement that they are not under investigation by the Department of Justice or the CFTC.
+The United States Department of Justice's Antitrust Division and the CFTC are conducting civil and criminal probes.
 The CFTC has interviewed 32 people and reviewed 40,000 documents, but as of May 2011, no action has been taken.
 On 24 February 2011, in less than an hour, the price of silver fell $1.50 per ounce before recovering.
-Another London-based trader, Richard Guthrie, wrote to Chilton to complain about the event, asking “How many investors lost money and positions to the financial benefit of an elite few?”
+Another London-based trader, Richard Guthrie, wrote to Chilton to complain about the event, asking "How many investors lost money and positions to the financial benefit of an elite few?"
 Chilton believes violations of the law have taken place and wants to see prosecutions move forward, but the five-member commission has yet to act.